Master in e-Governance: Career Path

 • Digital transformation manager: Digital transformation managers work with government agencies, non-profit organizations, and private companies to help them understand and implement digital transformation initiatives.

 • IT manager for government agencies: IT managers work with government agencies to develop and implement IT policies and strategies.
-They may also work with non-profit organizations and private companies that work with government clients.
+They may also work with non-profit organizations and private companies with government clients.

 • Public administration and governance consultant: Public administration and governance consultants work with government agencies, non-profit organizations, and private companies to help them understand and implement policies and strategies related to public administration and governance.